 If the line is in a slope form, the coefficient m tells us the value of its slope.
 If we have two points along the line, we use the following slope equation:

-For an in-depth lesson on finding slope and average rate of change, see our lesson Average Rate of Change.
+For an in-depth lesson on finding slope and the average rate of change, see our lesson Average Rate of Change.

 How the Calculator Works

 The slope function utilizes the exact slope formula as given above.
 Your inputted x and y coordinates are plugged into the formula before the slope m is evaluated.
 If the raw slope output is in decimal format, it is rounded to the fourth decimal place.
 If not, it is left in whole number or fractional form.
 The final number is then displayed in the answer area.